-The female leads in the film, Jade Griffin and Tanya Graham, are first time actors.
-What was it like working with them?
+The female lead in the film, Tanya Graham is a first time actors.
+What was it like working with her?

 Tanya’s character in the film is very mysterious and she has this former life she wants to leave behind.
 What was that like when you were interacting with her in between takes?

 That’s the thing for me – I might just be on the less sociable side, I don’t talk that much in between takes, and/or because she’s mysterious, I try to keep it that way.
 I made it a point not to talk to Tanya or Aaron that much off-takes.
 But with Farid and Jae, if they wanted to play wrestling in-between takes or run around the blocks and do silly things [we would], but not with Tanya or Aaron.